MidnightPavlaka635920/Minecraft-ModM/README.md

 On Windows, steps are simmilar after installing dependencies, using a MINGW64 shell.
 ## Notes
 In command above, `Install path` or `Path to req.json` is a directory and thus shouldn't contain `req.json`.
+- (OPTIONAL, BUT USEFUL) Add folder where `mcmodm.exe` is located to the PATH, there are online tutorials for that.
 ## How to use this program?
 - Open the shell
 - On windows, cd into the directory where the `mcmodm.exe` is. *It is recomended to intsll it into your home folder.*